Disaster Preparation |

 - Water-quality test kits ?

-- If you need hoses, use speciality food-quality or drinking-water hose instead of normal garden hose.
+- If you need hoses, use specialty food-quality or drinking-water hose instead of normal garden hose.

 - If you're going to store barrels or tanks of water, maybe it would be good to plumb your normal